Aberrations of the eye: High order aberrations

-Coma is common in patients with decentred corneal grafts, keratoconus, and decentred laser ablations.
+Coma (a third-order aberration) is common in patients with decentred corneal grafts, keratoconus, and decentred laser ablations.

-Trefoil produces less degradation in image quality compared with coma of similar RMS magnitude.
+Trefoil (a third-order aberration) produces less degradation in image quality compared with coma of similar RMS magnitude.

 Assessment and quantitative expression of ocular aberrations

 Assessment

 Many techniques for measuring the eye's aberrations have been described, The most common technique is Shack-Hartmann aberrometry.
 Other methods include Tscherning systems, ray tracing and Skiascopy methods.

 Quantitative expression

 RMS

 Quantitative comparisons between different eyes and conditions are usually made using RMS (root mean square).
 To measure RMS for each type of aberration involves squaring the difference between the aberration and mean value and averaging it across the pupil area.
 Different kinds of aberrations may have equal RMS across the pupil but have different effects on vision, therefore, RMS error is unrelated to visual performance.
-The majority of eyes have total RMS values less than 0.3 µm.
+The majority of eyes have total RMS values less than 0.3 μm.

 Zernike polynomials

 The most common method of classifying the shapes of aberration maps is to consider each map as the sum of fundamental shapes or basis functions.
 One popular set of basis functions are the Zernike polynomials.
 Each aberration may be positive or negative in value and induces predictable alterations in the image quality.

 Because there is no limit to the number of terms that may be used by Zernike polynomials, vision scientists use the first 15 polynomials, based on the fact that they are enough to obtain a highly accurate description of the most common aberrations found in human eye.
 Among these the most important Zernike coefficients affecting visual quality are coma, spherical aberration, and trefoil.

 Zernike polynomials are usually expressed in terms of polar coordinates (ρ,θ), where ρ is radial coordinate and θ is the angle.
 The advantage of expressing the aberrations in terms of these polynomials includes the fact that the polynomials are independent of one another.
 For each polynomial the mean value of the aberration across the pupil is zero and the value of the coefficient gives the RMS error for that particular aberration (i.e. the coefficients show the relative contribution of each Zernike mode to the total wavefront error in the eye).
 However these polynomials have the disadvantage that their coefficients are only valid for the particular pupil diameter they are determined for.